-The cost of a full feasibility study carried out by an independent consultant depends on its scope and on the specific characteristics of the site, but would typically be £5,000-£10,000.
+The cost of a full feasibility study carried out by an independent consultant depends on its scope and on the specific characteristics of the site, but would typically be $\pm 7500 - \pm 20,000$ depending on the sale and complexity of the project.

 For a domestic-scale scheme (i.e. less than 15 kW), a detailed feasibility may not be affordable, and a less detailed 'Design Study' may prove sufficient.
 This would cover the same basic ground but use approximate data analysed less extensively.
-It should be possible to commission a basic design study for less than £5000.
+It should be possible to commission a basic design study for around £5000.